microsoft/hi-ml/hi-ml-histopathology/README.md

 * In the browser, navigate to the workspace in question
 * Click on the drop-down menu on upper right of the page, to the left of your account picture.
 * Select "Download config file".
-* Save that file into the `hi-ml-histopathology` folder of the git repo.
+* Save that file into the the repository root.

 Once that config file is in place, all Python runs that you start inside the `hi-ml-histopathology` folder will automatically use this config file.